antonvasilev52/docusaurus-ezha/README.md

-# A small how-to based on docusaurus
+# A small tutorial based on Docusaurus

 This is a short tutorial that presents the basics of finding an fixing problems in IntelliJ IDEA.